ghost-fvtt/FVTT-Autocomplete-Inline-Properties/README.md

 Pull requests to support additional systems are more than welcome!

-Systems and modules can also add support for their sheets on their own side by inject corresponding configuration into the AIP configuration.
+Systems and modules can also add support for their sheets on their own side by inject corresponding configuration into the AIP configuration using the `aipSetup` hook event.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for a guide on how to add support for your system or module.

 ## License